nathanwhenry1/transformer_identifiability/README.md

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](LICENSE)

-This repository contains a complete Lean 4 formalization of an identifiability theorem for attention-only transformers with `k` attention heads per layer: for a generic such network, the merged QK and OV matrices of every head in every layer are determined by the function the network computes — exactly, up to the unavoidable symmetry of relabelling the `k` heads within each layer.
+This repository contains a complete Lean 4 formalization of an identifiability theorem for attention-only transformers with `k` attention heads per layer.
+The claim is that for a generic such network, the merged QK and OV matrices of every head in every layer are determined by the function the network computes, up to known symmetry of permuting the `k` heads within each layer.

-It extends the single-head formalization in [`attention_only_transformer_identifiability`](https://github.com/nathanwhenry1/attention_only_transformer_identifiability), which is included here in full: the `k`-head development builds on the single-head foundations, and the single-head theorem (`identifiability`) remains available alongside the `k`-head theorem (`identifiability_perm`).
+It extends the single-head formalization in [`attention_only_transformer_identifiability`](https://github.com/nathanwhenry1/attention_only_transformer_identifiability), which is included here in full.
+The `k`-head development builds on the single-head foundations, and the single-head theorem (`identifiability`) remains available alongside the `k`-head theorem (`identifiability_perm`).